daviebadger/books/yaml/yaml.rst

 just for illustration.

-The directive indicator is like a shebang in the Unix world, where the first line of a file tells which YAML version is used:
+The directive indicator is like a shebang in the Unix world, where the first line of a file tells which YAML version is used.
+The line must start with a ``%`` indicator:

 .. code:: yaml